Exploring Large Language Model for Graph Data Understanding in Online Job Recommendations: Related Work

 \subsection{Job Recommendation}

-Job Recommendation, especially job-resume matching is a necessary task in recruitment data mining, and it has been extensively studied in the literature~\cite{Kenthapadi_Le_Venkataraman_2017}.
-Early methods approached this problem as a recommendation task~\cite{Lu_El_Helou_Gillet_2013}, relying on collaborative filtering assumptions.
-However, recent research has focused more on text-matching technology, aiming to improve the representation of job and resume documents [26].
+Job Recommendation, especially job-resume matching is a necessary task in online recruitment, and it has been extensively studied in the literature~\cite{Kenthapadi_Le_Venkataraman_2017}.
+Early methods handled this problem~\cite{Lu_El_Helou_Gillet_2013} relying on collaborative filtering assumptions.
+However, recent research focused more on text-matching technology.
 Various techniques have been proposed to encode job and resume information.
-For example, ~\cite{shen2018joint} utilized CNN for encoding, while~\cite{qin2018enhancing} leveraged RNN and BiLSTM to capture sequential information. ~\cite{Yan_Le_Song_Zhang_Zhang_Zhao_2019} introduced a profiling memory module to learn latent preference representation by interacting with both job and resume sides.
-Additionally, ~\cite{luo2019resumegan} explored the effectiveness of adversarial training for job-resume matching.
-In addition to the aforementioned research, there are also works that consider multi-granularity interactions.
-The ranking-based loss function can be used to capture multi-level interactions as supervision signals~\cite{le2019towards}. \cite{fu2021beyond} propose a bilateral multi-behavior sequence model to describe users' dynamic comprehensive preferences.
-These approaches highlight the importance of considering various interaction patterns and incorporating additional user information to improve the quality of job recommendations.
+For example, ~\cite{shen2018joint} utilized CNN for encoding, while~\cite{qin2018enhancing} leveraged RNN and BiLSTM to capture sequential information. ~\cite{Yan_Le_Song_Zhang_Zhang_Zhao_2019} introduced a profiling memory to learn latent preference representation by interacting with both job and resume. ~\cite{luo2019resumegan} explored the effectiveness of adversarial training for job-resume matching.
+In addition to the aforementioned research, there were also researches that considered multi-granularity interactions.
+The ranking-based loss can be used to capture multi-level interactions as supervision signals~\cite{le2019towards}. \cite{fu2021beyond} proposed a bilateral multi-behavior sequence model to describe users' dynamic preferences.
+These approaches highlighted the importance of considering various interaction patterns and incorporating additional user information to improve the quality of job recommendations.
 However, online recruitment platforms frequently encounter challenges due to sparse interaction data, resulting in job postings attracting only a limited number of candidates on average~\cite{ramanath2018towards}.
-Recent studies~\cite{bian2020learning,Yang_Hou_Song_Zhang_Wen_Zhao_2022} have investigated the utilization of behavior graphs to capture high-order interactions and mitigate the problem of sparse interactions.
-These behavior graphs employ message-passing techniques to enrich the understanding of personalized user preferences.
+Recent studies~\cite{bian2020learning,Yang_Hou_Song_Zhang_Wen_Zhao_2022} have investigated the utilization of behavior graphs to capture high-order interactions and alleviate the problem of sparse interactions.